 People watching in front of the lighthouse at Barra was one of our favourite things to do, especially on Sundays when the crowds were at large.
 Along Barra’s waterfront, there are many bars and restaurants to sit down and relax.
 This area is generally safe at night due to the well-lit boardwalk and overt police presence, however, always be cautious when there aren’t so many people around and always avoid walking on the beach at night.

 Barra’s nightlife quietens earlier than usual, however, the town just next to Barra, Rio Vermelho has a nightlife scene worth visiting.
 Here you can find many bars and late-night clubs.

-Although there were many different hostels, we spent a week in an AirBnB and really enjoyed it.
+Although there were many different hostels, we spent a week in an Airbnb and really enjoyed it.
 Our apartment was located with a great view of the ‘Farol Da Barra’ (lighthouse) and the people below, shown above.
 Generally, any time we have over 4 days somewhere, we prefer to rent our own space and it always works out to be cheaper.
 Don’t forget to check on AirBnB!
 Use this link to receive $40 off your first booking!

 Our highlight in Barra was that similar to our sunset experience in Rio.
 Most days, but more noticeably on the weekends, people will congregate on the rock behind the lighthouse for the famous sunset.
 We brought our ‘eski’ (cooler) filled it with drinks and snacks and watched yet another beautiful sunset go down.

 During the weekend, locals will bring a variety of instruments and play typical Brazilian music for everyone.
 Sometimes, during travel, you have moments that you re-realise how lucky we are and how grateful we are to be doing what we’re doing.
 This was one of those moments.
 It felt so surreal being surrounded by locals, everyone with smiles from ear to ear in a culture that continues to amaze us.